Governing and Managing Strategic Risk

 As NYU professor Aswath Damodaran has observed, "most business disasters can be traced back to bad risk taking...Of all the tasks that make up corporate governance, none is more critical than oversight of risk."

-In recent years, this fiduciary duty to govern risk has become even more important: In a world of greatly increased connectivity, complexity, and uncertainty, skill in avoiding failure has becomes more important than ever before to achieving success and delivering substantial stakeholder returns, because it buys companies the time they need to adapt their strategy in the face of rapid change.
+In a world of greatly increased connectivity, complexity, and uncertainty, skill in avoiding failure has become more important than ever before to achieving success and delivering substantial stakeholder returns, because it buys companies the time they need to adapt their strategy in the face of rapid change.
 As Melanie McLaren, Executive Director of the Financial Reporting Council recently noted, "for investors, as providers of risk capital, knowing how the board is managing and mitigating risks is an important indicator when judging whether the company will be able to deliver the value that investors seek."

 However, in executing their duty to govern risk, Directors and Boards face some daunting obstacles.